Meru, Malaysia

 Meru is a town in Klang District, Selangor, Malaysia.
-It is located less than 10 km from the heart of Klang; reaching Meru takes a 45-minute drive from Kuala Lumpur via the New Klang Valley Expressway and a 15-minute drive from Klang via Jalan Meru.
+It is located less than 10 km from the heart of Klang; reaching Meru takes a 45-minute drive from Kuala Lumpur via the New Klang Valley Expressway and a 15-minute drive from Klang via FT 3217 (Jalan Meru).

 Industry

 Meru is home to numerous small-medium industrial complexes, including the nation's largest producer of latex gloves, Top Glove.

 This town is currently losing its prominence, especially the Klang Parade as there are newer towns in Klang.
-One location that is currently very popular is Bandar Bukit Tinggi, a new and modern town area in the south of Klang.
+One location that is currently very popular is Bandar Bukit Tinggi, a new and modern town area in the south of Klang and AEON Bukit Tinggi, which previously held the title of the biggest AEON shopping mall in Malaysia.
 Because of that, Klang Parade is struggling to get customers.

-Transport
+Development

-However, due to the recent property developments at nearby areas such as Setia Alam (part of Shah Alam), Klang Sentral and Bandar Bukit Raja, Meru is all set to see a raise in traffic volume.
+Recent property developments at nearby areas such as Setia Alam (part of Shah Alam under Petaling District), Klang Sentral and Bandar Bukit Raja are all set to see a raise in traffic volume.